whalebrew/whalebrew/README.md

         LABEL io.whalebrew.config.volumes '["~/.docker:/root/.docker:ro"]'

 * `io.whalebrew.config.ports`: A list of host port to container port mappings to create when the command is run.
-For example, putting this in your image's `Dockerfile` will map container port 8100 to host port 8100:
+For example, putting this in your image's `Dockerfile` will map container port 8100 to host port 8000:

-        LABEL io.whalebrew.config.ports '["8100:8100"]'
+        LABEL io.whalebrew.config.ports '["8100:8000"]'

-* `io.whalebrew.config.networks`: A list of networks to connect on the container.
+* `io.whalebrew.config.networks`: A list of networks to connect the container to.

         LABEL io.whalebrew.config.networks '["host"]'